 Questions to Answer

-Emancipation Proclamation for a visual story of its draft and
+Proclamation for a visual story of its draft and enactment.
+Answer the

-had the Union Forces attained any great victories?
-What was our
+the Union Forces attained any great victories?
+What was our first

-4. What were the border states that remained in the Union, and
+4. What border states remained in the Union, and had slavery?

 6. How did Lincoln make the freeing of slaves legal?
 The U.S.